charltonaustin/blog-entries/unpublished/euler-problem-007.md

 What is the 10001 prime number?

 #### Solution ####
 Interestingly my first attempt was the good old Sieve of Eratosthenes.
 However I kept getting an out of memory error from JavaScript.
 I was using NPM 3.10.3 and would get a no free memory error after GC.
-My next attempt included going piece by piece and only keeping in memory as many of the composite numbers as necessary and re walking the primes. to remove the new composite numbers.
+My next attempt included going piece by piece and only keeping in memory as many of the composite numbers as necessary and re walking the primes.
+To remove the new composite numbers.
 This worked much better.
 The final solution runs at a very reasonable speed and has no memory issues.

 ```javascript
 var findPrimeN = function(number){